Skip advert

 Volkswagen ID.
 Buzz verdict

-Few cars are worthy of the hype surrounding them as much as the Volkswagen ID.
-Buzz is.
-It’s not quite as practical or versatile as some other van-based people-carriers, but it can go further on a charge, and charge faster than any of them, too.
-Plus, no electric SUV out there can match the space or family-friendly features of the supremely funky ID.
+Few cars are as worthy of the hype surrounding them as the Volkswagen ID.
 Buzz.
+It’s not quite as practical or versatile as some other van-based people-carriers, but it can go further on a charge and top-up faster than pretty much many of them.
+Plus, no electric SUV out there can match the space or family-friendly features of the supremely funky VW.
+Its styling might be what draws customers in, but beneath the Microbus-inspired looks this is a very capable, if slightly pricey, EV.

 Advertisement - Article continues below